 In connection with the headcount reductions approved in June 2024, and our continued efforts to streamline operations and maximize efficiencies, we have initiated supplemental actions to reduce the footprint of our leased office spaces.
 Pursuant to these initiatives, we have amended and extended the terms of our existing sublease agreement and are seeking a sublease for an additional floor within our corporate headquarters facility.
-During the three months ended June 30, 2024, we recorded non-cash lease impairment charges of \$ 5.5 million within general and administrative expenses in our consolidated statements of operations related to the two ROU assets.
-The non-cash lease impairment charges represent the amount that the carrying value of the two asset groups exceeded their estimated fair values.
+During the nine months ended September 30, 2024, we recorded non-cash lease impairment charges of \$ 5.5 million within general and administrative expenses in our consolidated statements of operations related to the two ROU assets.
+No impairment charges were incurred during the three months ended September 30, 2024.
+The non-cash lease impairment charges represent the amount the carrying value of the two asset groups exceeded their estimated fair values.
 The asset groups represented two separate floors within our corporate headquarters facility.
 The fair values of the two asset groups were measured using discounted cash flow models based on market rents and sublease incomes projected over the remaining lease terms.